psu-arts-arch-3/art-203/lesson-2/css-crash-course.md

 There are many color pickers online that provide a graphical interface for choosing colors, and you can copy and paste the resulting hex code \(e.g. "\#5D32F0"\) into your CSS.

-I recommend using [Adobe Color](https://color.adobe.com/), or for a simpler interface you can just Google "color picker" and access a nice one from Google.
+I recommend using [Adobe Color](https://color.adobe.com/), or for a simpler interface you can just search Google for "color picker" and access a nice one.

 ### Units